hodyroff/scs-training/clusterstacks/presentation/05-advanced-operations.md

 - Use clusterctl to generate baseline CAPI resources
 - Create umbrella Helm charts for add-ons like CNI
 - The csctl tool helps build and publish your custom Cluster Stack
-- This approach allows for standardization while enabling organization-specific customizations
+- This approach allows for standardization while enabling organization-specific customization
 - Custom stacks can incorporate specific security policies or organizational requirements

 ----